ericyd/accessibility-boilerplate/README.md

 This will do the following:
 1. Delete HTML and screenshots that were saved during the last test run
-2. Capture screenshots and HTML from the pages specified in `./config.js`
+2. Capture screenshots and HTML from the pages specified in `config.js`
-3. Compare screenshots in `screenshots/actual` to `screenshots/expected` and fail any that do not match
+3. Compare screenshots in `config.screenshots.actual` to `config.screenshots.expected` and fail any that do not match
 4. Run an accessibility audit using [pa11y](https://github.com/pa11y/pa11y) on the saved HTML files and generate an issues report

 When the test script is done, you can run `npm run open` to quickly open the reports.